 SpearTip’s engineers are tracking another change in the evolving Microsoft Exchange vulnerabilities.
 Our engineers are heavily monitoring this change in tactics to successfully defend against threat actors leveraging the vulnerability.

 Black Kingdom (also known as DEMON or DemonWare) is the latest malware seen within networks leveraging the Microsoft Exchange vulnerabilities as an initial entry point to push ransomware.
 The vulnerabilities continue to be heavily exploited with the large uptick in ransomware cases related to these vulnerabilities beginning around March 2nd when public alerting began along with proof of concept exploits being released.

-Black Kingdom ransomware is unique in the way they package and execute their ransomware.
+Black Kingdom ransomware is unique in the way it packages and executes its ransomware.
 Instead of using typical memory injection techniques, Black Kingdom uses PyInstaller to package Python applications into stand-alone executables.
 (During our initial discovery, Black Kingdom was using py2exe to create executables.)
-After creation, the ransomware group will first push python to a machine using PyInstaller followed by pushing the ransomware executable to allow it to operate effectively.
+After creation, the ransomware group will first push Python to a machine using PyInstaller followed by pushing the ransomware executable to allow it to operate effectively.